codepath/android_guides/Streaming-Youtube-Videos-with-YouTubePlayerView.md

 ## Troubleshooting

+Common issues with the `YouTubePlayerView` are listed below:

-In regards to setup, if you are using an emulator, make sure you have followed [[this emulator setup guide|Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services]] to install Google Play services and then **also added the Youtube app**.
+- **Setup Youtube App** - In regards to setup, if you are using an emulator, make sure you have followed [[this emulator setup guide|Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services]] to install Google Play services and then **also added the Youtube app**.
 Otherwise, you are likely to see `An error has occurred while initializing the YouTube player`.

-When anything is going wrong, first thing to check that the value passed into the `cueVideo` or `loadVideo` methods is a valid Youtube video.
+- **Verify Video is Valid** - When anything is going wrong, first thing to check that the value passed into the `cueVideo` or `loadVideo` methods is a valid Youtube video.
 Be sure **not to pass a null value** into those methods.
 Investigate to make sure that if you take the value given i.e `5xVh-7ywKpE` and then visit this [on youtube](https://www.youtube.com/watch?v=5xVh-7ywKpE) that the video is valid.

-Other common issues with the `YouTubePlayerView` are listed below:

-  * **Error DeadObjectException:** If you receive the `java.lang.IllegalStateException: android.os.DeadObjectException` exception, you need to open up the "Play Store" and update the Youtube app on the Android device.
+- **Error DeadObjectException:** If you receive the `java.lang.IllegalStateException: android.os.DeadObjectException` exception, you need to open up the "Play Store" and update the Youtube app on the Android device.

-  * **Error Leaked ServiceConnection:** If you are using an emulator, upgrade to Lollipop (API 21) and open up the "Play Store" to check for updates to the Youtube app.
+- **Error Leaked ServiceConnection:** If you are using an emulator, upgrade to Lollipop (API 21) and open up the "Play Store" to check for updates to the Youtube app.

 ## References